fsossai/lepto-inst/README.md

 _LLVM instructions have never been so concise_

 LeptoInst is an LLVM instruction visitor that renders IR in a shorter, more readable form.
-The concise output is meant to emphasize the data flow.
+The concise output is meant to emphasize the data flow and minimize types.

-The example below is a basic block emitted for `std::map` node insertion in the bundled route-finding demo.

 **Without LeptoInst:**